hipBali/vclua/docs/README.md

 mainForm:ShowModal()
 ```

 If `colors` is `nil` there will be errors inside `OnPrepareCanvas` callback: either `VCLua Error` when a `nil` value is assigned to `Color`, or a usual Lua error about bit operations with `nil` arguments.
 Since the error reporting is set to create a messagebox, ***another repaint of the grid would start leading to the same errors*** (infinite loop).
 If error reporting isn't set, or if `VCL.SetErrorReporter(print)` is used, there would be no infinite loop and the grid will be operable.
 All Lua errors inside LCL event handlers are reported but not propagated, otherwise a circular exception may happen.
+Errors from returning values of incorrect types are caught the same way.

 ### Implementation details